A Hamiltonian approach for point vortices on non-orientable surfaces: Introduction

 For example, dividing the plane into evenly spaced vertical strips of width $2\pi r$, each with the exact same set of point vortices gives us a system on a cylinder (see \cite{montaldi2003vortex,aref1996motion} for detailed construction), with the Hamiltonian given by $ \mathcal{H} = -\frac{1}{2\pi}\sum_{k<l} \Gamma_k \Gamma_l \log\left|\sin \frac{z_k-z_l}{2r}\right| $.

 Periodic vortex configurations on lattices yield systems on flat tori, the dynamics of which have been studied, for example, in \cite{o1989hamiltonian, stremler1999motion}.
 In \cite{laurent2001point, dritschel2015motion} and \cite{sakajo2016point} systems on curved tori and spheres are investigated; \cite{ragazzo2017motion} derives an algorithm determining the motion of a single point vortex on a surface of constant curvature and of genus greater than one.
 In a more general setup, \cite{ragazzo2017hydrodynamic} establishes existence and uniqueness of the Green's function under hydrodynamic conditions at the boundaries and ends of the surface for an oriented Riemannian surface of finite topological type.
-The Green's function, together with the Robin function, are then used to describe the motion of systems of point vortices.
+The Green's function, together with the associated Robin function, is then used to describe the motion of systems of point vortices.

-Certain symmetries of systems of point vortices allow us to descend from an orientable double cover to a non-orientable manifold.
-The systems with such symmetries have been considered previously, but the option of writing the equations intrinsically on non-orientable manifolds has never, to our knowledge, been addressed.

-For instance, \cite{laurent2001point} studies vortex systems on a sphere with a particular symmetry: vortices come in pairs of opposite strength that lie on the antipodal points on the sphere.
-Though not explicitly mentioned in the original text, this system is the double cover of one on the projective plane.

-In this paper we develop a `Hamiltonian' approach to point vortex motion on non-orientable surfaces and investigate in detail the case when the non-orientable manifold is the M\"obius band.
+In this paper we develop a `Hamiltonian' approach to point vortex motion on non-orientable surfaces and investigate in detail the motion on the (infinite) M\"obius band and on the Klein bottle.